KohaILS/koha-manual-zh-cn/source/systempreferences.rst

    (book reviews, descriptions, cover images, etc.) in both the Staff Client and the OPAC.
-Libraries that wish to display Baker & Taylor content must first register and pay for this service with Baker & Taylor (http://www.btol.com).
+Libraries that wish to display Baker & Taylor content must first register and pay for this service with Baker & Taylor (https://www.baker-taylor.com/).
 If Baker & Taylor content is enabled be sure to turn off other cover and review services to prevent interference.

     **Important**

-    To use this you will need to also set the :ref:`BakerTaylorUsername & BakerTaylorPassword <bakertaylorusername-&-bakertaylorpassword-label>` system preferences
+    To use this you will need to also set the :ref:`BakerTaylorUsername and BakerTaylorPassword <bakertaylorusername-and-bakertaylorpassword-label>` system preferences

-.. _bakertaylorusername-&-bakertaylorpassword-label:
+.. _bakertaylorusername-and-bakertaylorpassword-label:

-BakerTaylorUsername & BakerTaylorPassword
+BakerTaylorUsername and BakerTaylorPassword
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Asks: Access Baker and Taylor using username \_\_\_ and password \_\_\_